 Application Assignments.
-Both non-graded (completion) and graded exercises will be assigned, some for in-class and others for out-of-class work.
+Both graded and non-graded (completion) exercises will be assigned, some for in-class and others for out-of-class work.
+Some assignments will serve as "building blocks" to help you prepare for your final IMC Plan.
 Some activities will be due the same day and some will be due as early as one or two days later - students are responsible for staying informed of all assignments, as well as written and oral instructions.
+Sample assignments include: